opentensor/developer-docs/docs/btcli-permissions.md

     See [Coldkey workstation](./  getting-started/coldkey-hotkey-security#coldkey-workstation)
     :::

 1. **A hotkey workstation**—which is generally a server used for mining or validation—contains a hotkey private key in the `wallet_path` located in the `btcli config`, as well as a coldkey public key for the corresponding coldkey.
-Compromised hotkeys can damage your reputation if they are used to maliciously to submit false weights as a validator, or bad work as a miner.
+Compromised hotkeys can damage your reputation if they are used to maliciously to submit inaccurate weights as a validator, or bad work as a miner.
 However, ownership of TAO or alpha stake can only be transferred with a coldkey, and a leaked hotkey can be swapped using the coldkey; therefore hotkey leaks are far less dangerous than coldkey leaks.

     :::tip hotkey workstation
     See [Hotkey workstation security](./getting-started/coldkey-hotkey-security#hotkey-workstation)